-The optional Load Distribution Module (LDM) provides a convenient way to include four channels of remotely managed DC power distribution within the Modular Power System shelf.
+The Load Distribution Module (LDM) provides a convenient way to include up to twelve channels of remotely managed DC power distribution within the MPS Ultra system.
 Front panel mounted hydraulic-magnetic circuit breakers give over current protection for each channel, while independent current monitoring and on-off control allow for complete remote management of the connected loads.
-(Note that removal of the LDM circuit breakers must be done at the factory; ensure you are installing the correctly rated parts in the correct location prior to snapping in place)
+(Note that removal of the LDM circuit breakers must be done at the factory; ensure you are installing the correctly rated parts in the correct location prior to snapping in place).